-New Faculty Research Symposium Grant funding is meant to catalyze interdisciplinary research collaborations among newly hired and established UT Dallas faculty.
+New Faculty Research Symposium Grant funding is meant to catalyze interdisciplinary research collaborations among newly hired UT Dallas faculty.

 A successful New Faculty Research Symposium Grant proposal will demonstrate the following:

-- The project team should include a New Faculty PI and at least one Established Faculty member as a co-PI, with each having a primary UT Dallas appointment to a different academic department/school/program and must be either tenured/ tenure-track, or a Center Director.
+- The project team must include one New Faculty PI and one other faculty member – either another New Faculty presenter or an Established Faculty – with each having a primary, full-time UT Dallas appointment to a different academic department/school/program and must be PI eligible.

 - Adjunct faculty, affiliate faculty, visiting researchers, and postdocs are not eligible to serve as either PI or co-PIs but may participate in the proposed project.

 - The proposal must provide compelling evidence that one or more external funding opportunities exist that are relevant for the proposed work.
 The funding levels should substantially exceed that which is provided by the New Faculty Research Symposium Grant mechanism.

 - The timeline for submitting a New Faculty Research Symposium Grant application should be 12 months ahead of the team’s anticipated submission to one or more target external grant programs.